Actual and potential infinity: Current mathematical practice

 Actual infinity is now commonly accepted in mathematics under the name "infinite sets".
 Indeed, set theory has been formalized, for example, as the Zermelo–Fraenkel set theory (ZF).
 One of the axioms of ZF is the axiom of infinity, that essentially says that the natural numbers form a set.

 All mathematics has been rewritten in terms of ZF.
 In particular, lines, curves, all sort of spaces are commonly defined as the sets of their points.
 Infinite sets are so common that when one considers finite sets, this is generally explicitly stated, for example in finite geometry or finite fields.

-Fermat's Last Theorem is a theorem that was stated in terms of elementary arithmetic, which has been proved only more than 350 years later.
+Fermat's Last Theorem is a theorem that was stated in terms of elementary arithmetic, which was proved more than 350 years later.
 The original Wiles's proof of Fermat's Last Theorem, used not only the full power of ZF with the axiom of choice, but used implicitly a further axiom that implies the existence of very large sets.
 The requirement of this further axiom has been later dismissed, but infinite sets remain used in a fundamental way.
 This was not an obstacle for the recognition of the correctness of the proof by the community of mathematicians.

+Some recent work on potential infinities uses the grossone, which can represent the "total" value of a potential infinity and allow one to perform some operations of arithmetic with it.